Bira/octopus-carnival/_drafts/wir-mm3-4e-mimic.md

 4 squares and makes it grant combat advantage for a turn.
 Finally, as a free action, they can **Absorb** a mimic spawn that's adjacent to them or occupying their space.
 This kills the spawn and gives them 1 Action Point.
-This does make it one of the few non-elite monsters with access to action points.
+This does make it one of the few regular monsters with access to action points.

 Note that only the object form forbids the mimic from attacking - they can use all of these abilities in humanoid form without having to shapeshift, and they